sequenceiq/blog/source/_posts/2014-06-11-ambari-cluster-on-docker.markdown

 docker inspect -f "{{.NetworkSettings.IPAddress}}" ambari-singlenode
 ```

-For a starter you can browse ambari web ui on `port 8080`.
+To start with you can browse ambari web ui on `port 8080`.
 The default username/password is admin/admin.

 or if you can't reach directly the private IP of the container (windows users), use the port exposed to the host:
 ```